Home

 • Pricing may be impacted by competitive activity.
 Develop alternative competitive strategy to cutting price for as long as possible.

 • Distance to market may begin to cost in time and money.
-Look for alternatives: open a branch closer to the big markets, or the smaller less competitive markets; can the product be sold online – expand your market reach.
+Look for alternatives: open a branch closer to the big markets, or the smaller less competitive markets; can the product be sold online?
+Expand your market reach.

 • Promotional materials are focused on the unique value proposition, new features and benefits and other product differentiation.

-4. Decline Stage:
+4. Declining Stage:

 • Your product has become a commodity.
 Typically at this stage, competition is fierce and you can only continue to win if you are the lowest cost provider.